Halibut is a species of flatfish.

 For most people, the mercury levels consumed by eating recommended amounts of fish and shellfish is not a major concern.

-What’s more, the benefits of fish rich in omega-3 fatty acids, like halibut, may outweigh the risk.
+What’s more, benefits of eating moderate amounts of fish rich in omega-3 fatty acids, like halibut, may outweigh the risk.

-Halibut fish tends to be low to moderate in mercury content and is considered safe to eat (58).
+Halibut fish tends to be low to moderate in mercury content and is considered safe to eat in moderate amounts (58).

 Purines are naturally produced in your body and found in certain foods.